Skip to main content

 The pre-professional requirements of the MLS Program include successful completion of the University of Utah’s foundational courses, as well as pre-requisite courses including at least four semesters of chemistry, three semesters of biology, and two semesters of mathematics.
 Information on the general education and bachelor of science degree requirements for the University of Utah can be found at: https://us.utah.edu/general-education/mission.php.

-The junior year consists of on-campus classes and student laboratories in all of the major disciplines for entry-level competency as a Medical Laboratory Scientist including: clinical chemistry, hematology, hemostasis, immunology, immunohematology, transfusion medicine, microbiology and body fluids analysis.
+The junior year consists of on-campus classes and student laboratory sessions in all of the major disciplines for entry-level competency as a Medical Laboratory Scientist including: clinical chemistry, hematology, hemostasis, immunology, immunohematology, transfusion medicine, microbiology and body fluids analysis.
 In addition to clinical rotations during the senior year, students complete on-campus courses in laboratory operations/management, education, research, and special topics.

 Note that graduation from the MLS Program is not contingent upon passing any external certifying examination.